PratyushTripathy/COINS/README.md

 **Funding**<br/>
 This work was completed with support from the PEAK Urban programme, funded by UKRI’s Global Challenge Research Fund, Grant Ref: ES/P011055/1

+**Updates after the paper (12 September 2021)**<br/>
+COINS has been integrated into the momepy Python package.
+Leveraging efficiency of Geopandas, COINS has become much more faster than the version reported in the paper.
+The back-end algorithm remains the same as described in the paper.